Updated on April 10, 2019

 Pilots in Malawi and Nicaragua

-As an UTZ customer you are already helping to secure the long-term supply of coffee, tea and coca.
+As a member of the UTZ program you are already helping to secure the long-term supply of coffee, tea and coca.
 Our climate change marketing toolkit is full of resources to tell consumers and colleagues how sustainable sourcing helps tackle climate change.
 Use the easy–to-grasp information, farmer testimonials, stories and social media posts to build your own sustainability story.